KathrynDH/MyMatrix/README.md

 # Matrix-math
 MatrixMath is a light weight class for performing basic matrix operations.

-No additional pacakages are required.
-It uses only builtin Python functions.
+No additional packages are required.
+It uses only built in Python functions.

-A MatrixMath object is constructed from an $m \times n$ 2-dimensional list
+A MatrixMath object is constructed from an $$m \times n$$ 2-dimensional list

 ## Getting Started